semaperepelitsa/subdomain_locale/Readme.md

 ## Changelog

-1.1.0 - unreleased
+1.1.0

-* Custom subdomain provided in default_url_options now has precedence over subdomain-locale.
+* Custom subdomain provided in your default_url_options now has precedence over the default subdomain-locale.

 1.0.0